 With an extensive public transportation system and thousands of bikes on the streets, it’s easy to get around if you’re not driving a car.

 Greece is a country of significant interests and diverse cultures.
-An essential factor in this, besides natural beauty and rich heritage, is the hospitality of the Greeks, who will make you feel at home.
+Besides natural beauty and rich heritage, an essential factor in this is the hospitality of the Greeks, who will make you feel at home.

 It also has hundreds of islands that offer everything from rugged landscapes to quiet coves.
 They are perfect for hiking and relaxing on beautiful beaches along their 6,000 kilometers of coastline.

 Maybe it has something to do with its amazing beaches.
 From the turquoise waters of the Ionian Islands to the postcard-perfect shores of Santorini, Greece is a beach lover’s dream destination!